 Since the COVID-19 outbreak, everything has shifted towards digitalization.
-This also includes the purchase of products and how they’re being purchases — putting pressure on businesses to have a stronger e-commerce presence.
+This also includes the purchase of products and how they’re being purchases — putting pressure on businesses to have a stronger e-commerce branding strategy.

 Mentalities change as well.
 People have started to be more focused on protecting themselves, their families, employees, and customers.
 But, at the same time, communities have started to stick together to face the crisis.
 Additionally, since we spend so much of our time at home, there have been major changes in behavioral trends.
 People are spending more time on social media, looking for new ways to escape and entertain themselves.

 So many changes have happened so fast in a short amount of time.
-But slowly, people are moving past the survival mode and this digital-experience is starting to settle.
+But slowly, people are moving past the survival mode and allowing this digital experience to settle in.
 What actions can you take so that your brand grows its customer base and takes care of its people?

 Can You Do “Business as Usual” During a Pandemic?

 You could.
-But that might make you come off as insensitive and un-adapted.
-However, you don’t have to change the entire idea around your branding.
-But you should be aware that you can focus on a few important things:
+But that might make you come off as insensitive and unadapted.
+However, you don’t have to change the entire idea around your e-commerce branding strategy – though you should be focused on these important tips:

 1. Don’t Target Fear